maamari/Decompiler/README.md

 ## Karime Maamari
 <br>

 This repository contains a simple, stack-based decompiler.
 The implementation is provided in three languages: Python (jupyter-notebook), Java, and C++.
-There are simplifiers in both the Python (jupyter-notebook) and C++ implementations but *not* yet in the Java implementation.
+There are simplifiers in both the Python (jupyter-notebook) and C++ files but *not* yet in the Java file.

 ---
 ### Running the code: